GeekHunter-Brasil/hello-world/development-styleguide/README.md

 ## Code Style

-- It's a good approach to do not change files not related to you PR.
-If some adjustment is needed, then another PR should be made with another meaningfull commits.
+- It's a good approach to not change files not related to your PR.
+If some adjustment is needed, then another PR should be made with other meaningful commits.
 This extends from the single responsibility principle.
 - PRs should have one and only one objective.
 A PR can do either of these things, but not both:
     - Refactor existing code to format it
     - Add a new feature